 - central counterparties and persons with proprietary rights to benchmarks; and

-- third-country firms providing investment services or activities within the EU.
+- third-country firms providing investment services or activities within the EEA.

 What information needs to be reported?